Pezebuike/Azure-Traffic-Manager/README.md

 -> Select HTTP and select Allow, give some name and Add it

--> Once Port 80 is added you should be able to view your echo message from your browser.
+-> Once Port 80 is added you should be able to view your echo message from your browser using public IP of VM's.

 6)Go to the Overview tab of both VM's and click on DNS configure.
 Give some sample DNS name to your VM's and save it.